gl-inet/docs3.x/docs/app/cloud.md

 ![enable-cloud-management](https://static.gl-inet.com/goodcloud/docs/enable-cloud-management.png)

-Fellow the steps above, to enable cloud management, select the Data Server which near your devices, if you can't find the area where you located, just select 'Global'.
+Follow the steps above, to enable cloud management, select the Data Server which near your devices, if you can't find the area where you located, just select 'Global'.

 ## 2. Add device on GoodCloud web site